xingyu-alfred-liu/BLABABA.github.io/_pages/about.md

 ---
+permalink: /about/
 title: "About"
-permalink: /about/
-excerpt: "About me..."
+excerpt: "General Description of Myself"
 toc: true
 ---